You can’t manage your operation, and consistently produce desired outcomes, without effectively owning your processes.

 “If you want to reach a goal, you must see the reaching in your own mind before you actually arrive at your goal.”Zig Ziglar

-Either way, without knowing what you’re aiming for, you can’t implement, or assess, the process you wish to introduce.
+Without knowing what you’re aiming for, you can’t implement or assess the process you wish to introduce.

-In order to accurately build the vision in the first place, you need to factor in your organisation’s unique characteristics.
+In order to build the vision, you need to factor in your organisation’s unique characteristics.

-Rather than introducing processes that work for another, consider how such a process would work in practice.
+Rather than introducing processes that work for a competitor, consider how such a process would work in practice.